 It’s that time of year again where colds take hold and fevers run rampant.
 You can feel it in the sudden achiness of your body, the sudden chill, and the pallor of your complexion…flu season is coming!

 As symptoms take over, you grope for more information on this year’s flu strain, what to watch out for, and its treatment.
-You may even look for this year’s best flu medicines, but I can tell your right now, save your money and your body.
-Those things aren’t effective anyways.
+You may even look for this year’s best flu medicines, but I can tell you right now, save your money and your body.
+Those things aren’t effective anyway.

 Maybe you should have looked into preventing the flu, but now it’s too late!
 You’re starting to feel run down and ragged and it’s happening fast.
 What’s one to do when the flu takes hold?
 Well, I’m here to tell you just that.